Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 * Likewise, if a word contains only back-vowels, then it should be conjugated with back vowels. `darázs`
 * If a word contains a mixture of front and back, the last vowel will specify what kind it is. `dzsungel`

-If the word is only one-syllable *and* contains only `i` or `í` then it can be considered a back-voweled or front-voweled.
+If the word is only one-syllable *and* contains only `i` or `í` then it can be considered back-voweled or front-voweled.
 E.g.

 * `szív` - ((the verb) considered front-voweled word)
 * `híd` - (considered back-voweled word)